 Yes, masks are compulsory in all public spaces, indoors and outdoors.
-Exceptions are when you are sitting down and eating and/or drinking, sitting on the beach or doing individual sport.
+Exceptions are when you are sitting down and eating and/or drinking, sitting on the beach or doing individual sport and can socially distance.
 There are fines of €100 for non-compliance and in our experience, the vast majority of people are wearing them.
 While there are exceptions, most people have accepted masks and feel they’re part and parcel of their responsibility in helping combat the virus.

 Guide to Malaga has teamed up with Positively Organics and La Planta Sabia, 2 local companies who have put together a mask pack, perfect for these covid-19 times.
 The pack costs €25 and includes:

 - A reusable organic cotton mask in the choice of 4 different designs.

 - Anti-bacterial essential oil spray for freshness.

 - CBD tea bags and sweet for calmness.